FREE 30 mins Family Law Consult

 Personal loans are a common way for people to fund their legal costs and are fairly simple to apply for.
 They can be secured or unsecured.
 Unsecured legal fee loans don’t require the borrower to provide security for the loan, although they typically have a higher interest rate to cover the risk taken on by the lender.

 Borrowers pay back these loans over a time limit that can extend for months or years, depending on the loan size.
-If your superannuation is disputed, the court may require an actuarial valuation or expert financial report.
-Lenders assess borrowers by the strength of their credit score and income stability.
+Lenders assess borrowers by their credit score and income stability.

 JustFund

-JustFund is an innovative new fintech company providing alternative financing options to traditional lenders.
+JustFund is a new fintech company.
+They’re an interesting alternative financing option to traditional lenders.
 As a credit provider, they focus entirely on supporting clients.
 Other lenders will provide a loan and leave the borrower to handle repayments with interest accruing over the life of the loan.

 As opposed to a loan provider, JustFund offers a line of credit that can be used to cover legal expenses for property and parenting matters.
 Borrowers don’t repay anything until the completion of their divorce settlement.
 The repayment is taken from your property entitlement and you only repay the funding you used.
 You’re not saddled with a loan obligation that lasts months.